 - Syncing environments

 - Continuous Integration & Deployment

 Please feel free to contribute to the project or file issues via the GitHub issue queue.
-See CONTRIBUTING.md for contribution guidelines and instructions.
+See Contributing to Acquia BLT for contribution guidelines and instructions.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.